whiprandolph/bestseller/Part 4 - Closing Notes/To Learn More.md

 _Evidence that voting cannot achieve deep change_: When people elect candidates not supported by the ruling class, those leaders will commonly be corrupted, removed or killed, and _One Disease One Cure_ covers multiple examples.

 _Childhood training_: Covers many themes: the impact of obedience-oriented schooling and of depriving babies of loving touch.
-Also briefly explores child-rearing practices in healthy cultures, including physical training, coming-of-age ceremonies, training young women to understand their menstrual cycle and value it as a gift, and more.
+Also briefly explores child-rearing practices in healthy nations, including physical training, coming-of-age ceremonies, training young women to understand their menstrual cycle and value it as a gift, and more.

 * _In-depth coverage of racism, hatred, and sexism_: Detailed review of how authorities have imposed and maintained sexism, racism, and hatred in a variety of ways, for many reasons.